aiidateam/aiida-core/docs/source/tutorial/basic.rst

 .. important::

-    If you are working on your own machine, note that tutorial assumes that you have a working AiiDA installation, and have set up your AiiDA profile in the current Python environment.
+    If you are working on your own machine, note that the tutorial assumes that you have a working AiiDA installation, and have set up your AiiDA profile in the current Python environment.
     If this is not the case, consult the :ref:`getting started page<intro/get_started>`.

 Provenance